coachzer/coachzer.github.io/_pages/about.md

 This is my personal website.

-Born in Greece, lived most of my life in Serbia and I'm currently an undergraduate student in Slovenia at Univerisity of Primorska, Faculty of Mathematics, Natural Sciences and Information Techonologies.
+Born in Greece, lived most of my life in Serbia and I'm currently an undergraduate student in Slovenia at University of Primorska, Faculty of Mathematics, Natural Sciences and Information Technologies.